sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 quality, thus, is probably better for a low number of ranks.
 However, a single compute node does not have infinite memory, and it might be necessary to use many cores to actually solve a problem.
+This also the reason why we increased in maximum number of iterations for the example at hand.
+For a high number of MPI ranks, 1000 iterations are not enough.

 @note If you, by chance, have experience with preconditioners for advection-reaction systems (or Friedrichs' systems), please contact me.
 We are interested in